 Edit References

-With DeveloperHub you can edit your OpenAPI 2/3 definitions using our visual API editor that is powered by Apicurio.
+With DeveloperHub you can edit your OpenAPI 2/3 definitions using our editors.
+We support two different editors:

 Editing an API Definition